-*All hearings and meetings of the VAB are held at the Robert M. Moore Administration Building, in the Board of County Commissioners meeting room, located at the Annex directly behind the Courthouse in Port St. Joe, FL.
+*All hearings and meetings of the VAB are held at the Robert M. Moore Administration Building, in the Donald H. Butler Commission Chamber, located at the Annex directly behind the Courthouse in Port St. Joe, Florida.

 To access the Sunshine and Public Records Law, click here.

 Sandy Quinn, Jr. , Commissioner – District 4

 Jerry Gaskin, Citizen Appointee – Homestead Property Owner

 Jay Rish, Citizen Appointee – Commercial Property Owner

 You may contact the Value Adjustment Board Clerk or Clerk Designee by calling 850-229-6112.

 Rebecca L. Norris, Clerk of Court – Clerk to the Value Adjustment Board